 Other Priority Pass lounges aren’t as nice to the point we had to figure out how long we needed to stay before turning around and leaving without being rude.
 I’m looking at you, Wingtips Lounge at JFK.

-Unfortunately, Starting August 1, 2019, Priority Pass memberships earned thru American Express credit cards, including the Platinum cards, are no longer be eligible for “non-lounge airport experiences.”
+Unfortunately, back in 2019, Priority Pass memberships earned thru American Express credit cards, including the Platinum cards, are no longer be eligible for “non-lounge airport experiences.”

 To enter just show your valid Platinum Card, valid ID and same-day boarding pass for a Delta flight.
 You may purchase guest access for your spouse or domestic partner and a child under 21, or up to two other traveling companions for $39 per person.
 Any additional guests may purchase One-Day Passes.